vijayvarmaD/ProjectXServer/README.md

 4. Transactions: Since, there was no direct Transaction support in MongoDB as opposed to sql databases, i have implemented the wallet transactions using "2 Phase Commit System".
 The official mongodb docs have suggested to follow this system.
 Although, transactions aren't preferred to be done using a NOSQL database.

+Deployment: The api has been deployed to heroku and hosted on 'https://eatup-api.herokuapp.com/'.